-To deal with this situation, Clauberg retools a scholastic distinction between primary and secondary matter (materia prima/secunda).
+To deal with this issue, Clauberg retools a scholastic distinction between primary and secondary matter (materia prima/secunda).
 In the Cartesian context, he uses the former to refer to corporeal substance in general, or geometrical extension simpliciter, which depends on God alone.
-By contrast, the latter denotes individual bodies, qua packets of extension formed in certain generic ways, which permit their classification into determinate kinds (Disp. phys., iv.15, OO I.58; Phys. contr., ii.48-9, OO I.2; iii.104, OO I.4).34 We can think of secondary matter as picking out features characteristic of different types of bodies-their textures, sizes, and shapes-which limit the ways in which a body propagates motion by offering various degrees of resistance.
-Such features count as powers, for Clauberg, in virtue of partially determining the
+By contrast, the latter denotes individual bodies, qua packets of extension formed in certain generic ways, which permit their classification into determinate kinds (Disp. phys., iv.15, OO I.58; Phys. contr., ii.48-9, OO I.2; iii.104, OO I.4).37 We can think of secondary matter as picking out features characteristic of different types of bodies-their textures, sizes, and shapes-which limit the ways in which a body propagates motion by offering various degrees of resistance.
+Such features count as powers, for Clauberg, in virtue of partially determining the resultant motions of bodies in impact and collision events.
+Given the inertia of matter, however, he conceives both the active and the passive powers of body, its vis agendi and vis obsistendi, as species of resisting force (vis resistendi).
+The former refers to a body's capacity to repel another body by its present momentum, the latter to its degree of impenetrability by another (Disp. phys., xxii.8, OO I.113; Phys. contr., v.210, OO I.8).
+While God is indeed the sole cause of the origin of the motion present in any body, the features that explain how particular bodies are moved or resist being moved consist in the configurations of their mechanical properties.
+For Clauberg, such properties qualify bodies as secondary efficient causes of motion, and warrant their classification in terms of dispositions to distribute their preexisting motion in certain ways, such as projectile, flowing, rotating, or descending (Disp. phys., xviii.7, OO I.97-98).
+To be sure, both active and passive corporeal powers are species of resistance, or of how bodies respond to external impulses.
+But while, in keeping with Descartes's law of inertia, he denies bodies the power to initiate motion, he conceives colliding bodies as partial causes of change, in their own

-Descartes supplies textual warrant for a distinction between substance considered as res extensa as such and as an individual body, e.g., in "Second Replies": "The substance that is the immediate subject of local extension and of the accidents that presuppose extension, such as shape, position, local motion, and so on, is called body"; AT VII.161, CSM II.114; cf. Principles I.60, VIIIA.28, CSM I.213.
+37 Descartes supplies textual warrant for a distinction between substance considered as res extensa as such and as an individual body, e.g., in 'Second Replies': 'The substance that is the immediate subject of local extension and of the accidents that presuppose extension, such as shape, position, local motion, and so on, is called body'; AT VII.161, CSM II.114; cf. Principles I.60, VIIIA.28, CSM I.213.